 Rifling kinds may be found in.
 300 BLK barrels are often cut rifled, button rifled, or 5R rifled.
 Without going into too much detail about the differences of the three, just be aware that you’re most likely going to encounter button rifled barrels for the .300 AAC Blackout.
 That’s thanks to the fact that button rifles are easier, quicker, and far less expensive to produce.
 Hence, making button rifled barrels extremely affordable compared to other options.

 Cut rifling and 5R are more time consuming and although more accurate.
 It’s highly unlikely you find barrels like this being sold unless they’re some kind of premium barrel.

 Faxon Firearms .300 Blackout Gunner Profile

-- QPQ nitride coated finish for solid rust and corrosion resistance
+- Black QPQ nitride finish with an additional NP3 coating for supreme surface wear and corrosion resistance

-- Designed to withstand sustained fire well
+- Designed to withstand sustained fire

 - Will most likely require additional fitting to your AR-15